How does Divorce Work in Arizona?

 Petition – Filing For Divorce

 In mediation, an Arizona mediator who understands the importance of keeping conflict low, will ensure that the Petition is signed after mediation begins, as part of the mediation process.
 Filing before mediation begins is a mistake that can lead to unnecessary conflict.
 In mediation, the Petition is a benign document stating the required legal language to request a divorce.
-It is the Petitioner’s statement of their wish to divide assets and debts fairly and make decisions that are in the best interests of the children.
+It is the Petitioner’s statement of their wish to divide assets and debts fairly, and make decisions that are in the best interests of the children.
 It ends with a statement that all specific terms will be decided by the spouses in mediation.
 This broad, neutrally-worded Petition for dissolution of marriage keeps conflict as low as possible.
-Your mediator will explain the Petition, in detail, to both spouses, in maintaining with the total transparency of mediation.
+Your mediator will explain the Petition, in detail, to both spouses in maintaining with the total transparency of mediation.
+Your mediator will review all divorce forms with you to ensure understanding.

 HELPFUL TIP: If you have a covenant marriage, you will file a petition specifically for covenant marriages.